tstromberg/goose/README.md

 ## Privacy

+- Your GitHub token is used to fetch PR metadata, but is never stored or logged.
+- We won't sell your information or use it for any purpose other than caching.
-Your GitHub token is used to fetch PR metadata, but is never stored or logged.
-GitHub metadata for open pull requests may be cached for up to 20 days for performance reasons.
-We won't sell your information or use it for any purpose other than caching.
+- GitHub metadata for open pull requests may be cached for up to 20 days for performance reasons.

 ---